Key takeaways

 Is Valium or Xanax more effective?

-Valium and Xanax have been studied extensively in regards to their effects on anxiety disorders.
+Valium and Xanax have been studied extensively in regard to their effects on anxiety disorders.
 In one instance, Valium was shown to be slightly more effective at managing anxiety, though the difference between the two drugs may not be clinically meaningful.
 Both medications are known to cause drowsiness and slow reaction time and mobility.
 Due to its long half-life, the effects of Valium will take longer to wear off, and this would need to be considered when choosing therapy.

 Valium rectal gel is the only FDA-approved pre-hospital treatment for severe seizures.
 One study showed it to be 85% effective at stopping seizures.
 It also was shown to improve quality of life due in part to more flexibility in activities because patients felt they had more control over their seizures.